 “It is possible that as of 2011, what was severance pay will be vested in the country’s pension plan.
 This means that workers (including teachers, etc.) will no longer receive one month’s pay for every year worked at the end of their contract.
 The legislation is set to discuss/vote on this in 2009.”

-He was worrying that he might lose his right of severance payment under Korean law.
+He was worrying that he might lose his right to severance payment under Korean law.
 But the above article is quite misleading.
 The severance payment is the property right of workers.
-It can not be vested to anything without workers’ consents.
-If the article says the amended law will give the employer or any party but the workers the power to vest the severance payment to country’s pension plan (or whatever) without workers’ consents, it definitely violates (more…)
+It can not be vested to anything without workers’ consent.
+If the article says the amended law will give the employer or any party but the workers the power to vest the severance payment to the country’s pension plan (or whatever) without workers’ consents, it definitely violates (more…)